pnorman/tilekiln-old/CONFIGURATION.md

 ## SQL Files

 SQL Jinja files are processed with Jinja2 as documented below.
 They SHOULD form a valid PostgreSQL SELECT statement with one column which is a PostGIS geometry in the coordinates space of the vector tile.
-This SHOULD be done with `ST_AsMVTGeom(geom, {{bbox}})`.
+This SHOULD be done with `ST_AsMVTGeom(geom, {{bbox}}, {{extent}}))`.

 ### Jinja substitutions